saclab/daikon/docs/user-guide/Portfolio/promote-within-portfolio-lo.md

-# Promote a project within the portfolio
+# Promote a project within the portfolio (H2L to LO to SP)

 If satisfactory molecules are identified and a certain degree of biological activity is established, a lead series is declared, and the project moves from the H2L to the lead optimization (LO) stage.
 Further additional studies and improvements are done to move the compounds to the SP stage.